ef-gy/analyticsd/README.md

 node.js daemon to classify syslog events and upload them to Google Analytics.
-This means that by running this daemon you will be able to analyse some events that show up in your syslog by means of Google Analytics, alongside your web site access statistics.
+This means that by running this daemon you will be able to analyse some events that show up in your syslog using Google Analytics, alongside your web site access statistics.

 Log output recognised by this daemon is sent to Google Analytics by means of the Measurement Protocol.
 This means you need to have Universal Analytics